Lookup NU author(s): Dr Carmen Hubbard,

 Full text for this publication is not currently held within this repository.
 Alternative links are provided below where available.

 Drawing on Keller’s (1993) theory of brand knowledge, this study assesses awarenessand associati ons of organic foods in Romania.
 Given the lack of previous research on the Romanian market, an exploratory, qualitati ve study based on focus groups was uti lized.
 Awareness is limited by confusion between the diff erent terms used for organic food (ecologic, eco, biologic, bio and natural).
 Content analysis reveals that consumers perceive two types of organic produce: certi fi ed, labelled products available from large retailers; and uncerti fi ed, ‘unintenti onally’ organic foods from small-scale producers in the countryside.
 While both types are associated with health benefi ts, parti cipants regarded local ‘unintenti onal’ organic produce as more authenti c and favourable.
 This is likely to limit the growth of the certified-organic market.

-FAO Regional Office for Europe and Central Asia
+Publisher: FAO Regional Office for Europe and Central Asia